 - Put in pictures of family heirlooms.

-I have digressed somewhat so let’s get on with the layout for your family history book!
+This post has digressed somewhat so let’s get on with the layout for your family history book!

 What Software and Resources Will You Need?